johngage/critical-infrastructure/content/course/example/_index.md

 {{< /spoiler >}}

 {{< spoiler text="How often do the courses run?" >}}
 Continuously, at your own pace.
+Similar to UC Berkeley Data Science 8.
 {{< /spoiler >}}

 {{< cta cta_text="Begin the course" cta_link="python" >}}